nathallye/ignite-feed/README.md

 }
 ```

-- Alterações no CSS Module do Componente:
+- Alterações no CSS Module do Componente Header:

 ``` CSS
 .header {